 No. There is no live virus in the vaccine, so it can't give you an infection.

 If I Already Have an HPV Infection, Can the HPV Vaccine Treat It?

 No, the HPV vaccine is not a treatment for HPV.
 It can only prevent a new HPV infection.
 But if you have HPV, the vaccine may help protect you from getting another type of HPV.
 There are treatments available for genital warts and for cell changes that may lead to cervical cancer.
 Talk with your health care provider about what tests and treatments you may need.

 Do I Still Need Pap Tests if I've Had the HPV Vaccine?

 Yes.
 You should continue getting pap smear tests during your annual gynecological exams.
 The HPV vaccine does not protect against all types of HPV that can cause cancer, so it's still important for you to get pap smear tests to detect any cell changes that can lead to cervical cancer.

 Where Can I Get the HPV Vaccine?

-You can come into any of the Planned Parenthood of Southwest and Central Florida healthcare clinic locations to receive the HPV vaccination, including: St. Petersburg, Sarasota, Tampa, Fort Myers, Lakeland, Manatee, and Winter Haven.
-Call or log in to make an appointment to get the HPV vaccination, or to discuss your options with a medical professional.
+You can come into any of the Planned Parenthood of Southwest and Central Florida health centers to receive the HPV vaccination: St. Petersburg, Sarasota, Tampa, Fort Myers, Lakeland, Manatee, and Winter Haven.
+Call to make an appointment to get the HPV vaccination, or to discuss your options with a medical professional.